 Putting it All TogetherOnce you have one thing you want to learn, pick at least three and no more than five technical topics to learn along with it, that will help you play the song better.
 Your list might look something like the following:

 Summer Song by Joe Satriani

 Give yourself three months to accomplish this task, breaking up your practice sessions by working on improving these three aspects of your playing and then applying that improvement to learn Summer Song.

 At the end of three months, make a new list and go again.
-By the time a year is up, you'll have significantly improved 12 different aspects of your playing ability, and perhaps even learning some great songs in the process.
+By the time a year is up, you'll have significantly improved 12 different aspects of your playing ability, and perhaps even learned some great songs in the process.

-By the time you're a five or six year guitar veteran.
-You'll have a lot of concepts under your belt.
+By the time you're a five or six year guitar veteran, you'll have a lot of concepts under your belt.